gmc-code/PC-app-development/docs/tk_apps/tk_pounds_to_kgs.rst

 ----

-Step 5: Connect the Button to the Function
+Connect the Button to the Function
 ---------------------------------------------

 .. code-block:: python